03/2026 UPDATE: Important Changes to Solar Tax Credits

 What Counts Toward the 5%?
 It’s More Than Just Equipment

-A common misconception is that you need to take delivery of all your panels by New Year's Eve.
-While this is the easiest route, it’s not the case.
+A common misconception is that you had needed to take delivery of all your panels by New Year's Eve.
+While this was the easiest route, it’s not the case.
 The rule focuses on costs you have incurred and paid.

 Qualifying costs include: